nikhilshinde57/executor-framework-usecase-study/README.md

 The configurable values like SQS queue url, region, S3 bucket name, S3 file reading thread pool size, S3 file upload thread pool size are such configurable properties you can mange by updating them in environment-local.properties file.

-## Application Tuning: Xms, Xmx and GC Settings
+## Application Performance Tuning: Xms, Xmx and GC Settings

 #### Tuning Xms and Xmx:
 The application is reading the hundreds of files and keeping it in application memory for further processing.